 Strawberries are probably the best known keto-friendly fruit, but are blueberries keto too?
 Yep.
-The vast majorities are berries are in fact—a yummy little low-carb corner of the fruit food group.
+The vast majority of berries are in fact—a yummy little low-carb corner of the fruit food group.
 They are, however, still a fruit and contain natural sugars.
 As a result, it’s important to portion with care.

-Quick Answer: Blueberries are fine on the keto diet in moderation with every 5 berries being roughly 1 net carb equating to about 9 net carbs per half cup (berry number will vary by size).
+Quick Answer: Blueberries are fine on the keto diet in moderation with every 5 berries being roughly 1 net carb, equating to about 9 net carbs per half cup (berry number will vary by size).
+This applies to both fresh and frozen berries (unsweetened), but not dried.

 What’s in a Blueberry?